A special thank you to Michael Brophy for his help with updating this article.

 Weather in Calgary is characterized by four distinct seasons.
 It almost always cools off comfortably at night, when frost can occur at any time of the year.

 Winter is quite pleasant by cooler Canadian standards, with temperatures staying below -10°C for only a few weeks of the year.
+This season is made all the more pleasant by the city’s close proximity to the Rockies.
+There are so many great ski resorts to choose from, so don’t be afraid to embrace the winter snow.

 The most distinctive characteristic of a Calgary winter is the Chinook.
 This is a warm wind from the Pacific Ocean which can raise the temperature by as much as 15 degrees in a few hours.